joeltorres-7/go-healthy/README.md

 ## About this Repo 👨‍💻

 <p align="center">Promotional website for health services through app, GoHealthy.
-Developed with React and Styled-Components for GoDigital.</p>
+Developed with React and Styled-Components for GoDigital.<br>It was also hosted on the Gatsby Cloud and you can access it here: https://gohealthymaster.gatsbyjs.io</p>

 ## Screenshots! 📷